rarible/protocol-contracts/projects/deploy-proxy/readme.md

 ---

 ## Overview
 This project showcases a fee-less approach to minting and managing NFTs.
-By leveraging ThirdWeb’s infrastructure and custom implementations, you can deploy NFT collections without incurring secondary fees.
+By leveraging ThirdWeb's infrastructure and custom implementations, you can deploy NFT collections without incurring secondary fees.
 Key components include clone factories and specialized contract implementations.

 ---